ashishkushbi/pozartstyle/README.md

 # pozartstyle

-Image Converter Web App
+##Image Converter Web App

-Overview
+###Overview

 This web app lets users upload images and apply a pixelated or stylized effect, creating a unique artistic transformation.

-Features
+###Features

-Upload and process images easily
+- Upload and process images easily

-Convert images into a pixel-art style
+- Convert images into a pixel-art style

-Simple and user-friendly interface
+- Simple and user-friendly interface

-Supports JPG, PNG, and other formats
+- Supports JPG, PNG, and other formats

-Fast processing with real-time preview
+- Fast processing with real-time preview

-Technologies Used
+###Technologies Used

 HTML, CSS, JavaScript

-React for frontend

-Node.js for backend (if applicable)

-Image processing libraries like OpenCV.js or PixiJS

-Usage
+###Usage

-Open the app in your browser.
+- Open the app in your browser.

-Upload an image from your device.
+- Upload an image from your device.

-Choose an effect and apply it.
+- Choose an effect and apply it.

-Download the processed image.
+- Download the processed image.

-Try It Out
+##Try_It_Out

 Visit the live website to test the image converter: [https://ashishkushbi.github.io/pozartstyle/]

-Contributions
+###Contributions

 You are welcome to contribute and improve the project.

-License

-This project is licensed under the MIT License.
+This project is licensed under the ashishkush License.

 Contact

 For any inquiries or feedback, feel free to reach out.
+- ashishkushbi@gmail.com